RightToPrivacy/wipri/README.md

 * NEW * the -w flag (optional) allows you to leave home anytime and wipri will automatically turn off radio to prevent (potential) leaks once you are no longer within range of your saved networks (to prevent SSID leaks)

-(use the -w flag anytime, either by itself (always use -d flag to set device), or combined with other flags [like -p, -m, -r, -i, etc])
+(use the -w flag anytime (requires nmcli), either by itself (always use -d flag to set device), or combined with other flags [like -p, -m, -r, -i, etc])

 ---